 Caribbean Sweet Potato Baked Fries and Tangy Apricot Dip recipe, easy homemade fries with a quick dip.
 Day 2 of my Saucy Mama recipes for their Fab with Five Recipe Challenge!
 Although you only had to enter one recipe I can’t stop thinking of new ideas!
 I made 5 recipes last week and will continue to post one each day this week.
 For today’s recipe I used the Saucy Mama Apricot Ginger Mustard for a sweet and tangy dip for my baked fries.
-And don’t forget to enter my GIVEAWAY sponsored by Saucy Mama!

 The mustard is sweet and tangy like a honey mustard and would be great on any sandwich, or in potato salad, or even a little added to your burgers would be great!
 This is another quick and easy recipe with few ingredients!
 Only hard part is cutting the potatoes!
 The fries and dip are a great appetizer or side dish for your favorite meals!
 The dip would also be great for vegetables or sandwich spread.

 |Caribbean Sweet Potato Baked Fries & Tangy Apricot Dipping Sauce|| |

 - 4 sweet potatoes; peeled, sliced into ¼-inch long slices, then cut into ¼-inch wide strips

 - 4 teaspoons Caribbean seasoning (or Caribbean Jerk seasoning)